OHIF/Viewers/platform/docs/docs/configuration/url.md

 You can select the initial hanging protocol to apply by using the hangingProtocolId parameter.
 The selected parameter must be available in a hangingProtocolModule registration, but does not have to be active.

+### token

+Although not recommended, you can use the token param in the URL which will inject the token into the Authorization header of the request.